BrianNathanWhite/BrianNathanWhite.github.io/_posts/2022-01-01-some-instructive-problems.md

   - problem solving
 ---

-This is a post where I go over some of the problems I encountered during my first year course-work at UNC.
+In this post, for the benefit of my future self and stray readers, I go over some problems I faced during my first year of grad-school at UNC that I found to be instructive.
+For each problem, I'll work through the solution and then discuss what I learned from solving the problem.

 ![p1](/images/p1.jpg)